 Information about heritage protection in the city of Leicester and what actions we're taking.

-Listed buildings are designated by English Heritage for their special historic or architectural interest.
+Listed buildings are designated by Historic England for their special historic or architectural interest.
 Listed building consent is required for any works, external or internal, which affect the special character of the building.
 Failure to obtain the necessary listed building consent is a criminal offence.

 A list of listed buildings in Leicester can be downloaded below, and more information is available on the Heritage Gateway using the link above.

 Historic parks and gardens